-- "whiggish interpretions: changes the result of gradual improvement and progress by consensus, emphasizing the inter tewchnical reasons for change; - "new" legal history interpretations: greater stress on theory, drwing upon various theoretical influences and on the external social, economic and political forces that shape the criminal law. - b) The Emergence of English Criminal Law
+- -"whiggish interpretions: Changes the result of gradual improvement and progress by consensus, emphasizing doctrinal issues and technical law. - -"new" legal history interpretations: Greater stress on theory (draws explicitly upon various theoretical perspectives), focus on the external social, economic and political forces that shape the criminal law.

+b) The Emergence of English Criminal Law